-With EOS Utility (provided software, p.270) installed in your computer, you can connect the camera to the computer and shoot remotely while viewing the computer screen.
-For details, see the Software Instruction Manual (p.272) in the CD-ROM.
+With EOS Utility (provided software, p.264) installed in your computer, you can connect the camera to the computer and shoot remotely while viewing the computer screen.
+For details, see the PDF Software Instruction Manual (p.267) on the DVD-ROM.